 The quality of leadership and management is good overall.
-Indicators: The effectiveness of leadership Good Leadership and management are good overall.
-Leader school's ethos and vision and how these determine its appointed vice principal provides an effective role modeleaders are committed to the UAE national and Emirati action has been planned and taken in response to the review visit.
-They are aware of the further actions which strategic direction.
-The recently el for all leaders in the school. senior priorities.
-They have ensured that recommendations from the previous demonstrates their further capacity to improve.
-Relationships and communication with all stakeholders are consistently professional and effective.
-The teacher turnover rate is low.
+Indicators: The effectiveness of le adership Good school's ethos and appointed vice pringle leaders are commaction has been preview visit.
+They demonstrates their I vision and how these determine its ncipal provides an effective role mod itted to the UAE national and Emirati el for all leaders in the school. senior i priorities.
+They have ensured that recommendations from the previous h remain to be taken which nships and communication with all